 According to their argument, the Knights of Malta are a sovereign order, an independent entity.
 All their governance is “in-house,” totally independent from Rome.
 And indeed this is true.
 But where they err, is in their conclusion.
 They assert that because the Knights are sovereign, they do not have to answer to the pope.
 The pope, in other words, has no authority to ask its head (who is considered to be a conservative, mind you) to step down, nor appoint a delegate to the order.

-The problem with this argument, is that it is based entirely upon the limited purview of canon law—a relatively low-level authority in the Catholic Church—not upon Sacred Tradition, the Extraordinary Magisterium, let alone infallible decrees.
-(This is yet another time that I’ve seen a canon lawyer put canon law above the Church.)
-While it may be true that the Knights are indeed a sovereign order and all their governance occurs within their walls; and while it may be true that they do not report to the pope in the day-to-day governance of the order; and while it may even be true that canon law explicitly states such, still, this does not mean that they are not answerable to the vicar of Christ, nor does it imply that the pope cannot intervene, if he so chooses.
-To purport otherwise is simply not Catholic.
+The problem with this argument, is that it is based entirely upon the limited purview of canon law—a relatively mid-level authority in the Church, at least compared to the pope (This is yet another time that I’ve seen a canon lawyer put canon law above the Church.)
+While it may be true that the Knights are indeed a sovereign order and all their governance occurs within their walls, and while it may be true that they do not report to the pope in the day-to-day governance of the order, still, this does not mean that they are not answerable to the vicar of Christ, nor does it imply that the pope cannot intervene, if he so chooses.
+To purport otherwise is simply not Catholic;

 First Vatican Council, Session IV, Chp.
 IV, p.IX: “If anyone says that the Roman Pontiff has merely an office of supervision and guidance, and not the full and supreme power of jurisdiction over the whole Church, and this not only in matters of faith and morals, but also in those which concern the discipline and government of the Church dispersed throughout the whole world; or that he has only the principal part, but not the absolute fullness, of this supreme power; or that this power of his is not ordinary and immediate both over all and each of the Churches and over all and each of the pastors and faithful: let him be anathema.”